-- A. General: General cleaning during construction is required by the General Conditions and included in Section Temporary Facilities. - B. Cleaning: Employ experienced workers or professional cleaners for final cleaning.
+- A. General: General cleaning during construction is required by the General Conditions. - B. Cleaning: Employ experienced workers or professional cleaners for final cleaning.
 Clean each surface or unit to the condition expected in a normal, commercial building cleaning and maintenance program.
 Comply with manufacturer's instructions. - 1.
-Complete the following cleaning operations before requesting inspection for Certification of Substantial Completion. - a.
+Complete the following cleaning operations before requesting inspection for Certification of Substantial Completion.

+- a.
 Remove labels that are not permanent labels. - b.
 Clean transparent materials, including mirrors and glass in doors and windows.
 Remove glazing compound and other substances that are noticeable vision-obscuring materials.
 Replace chipped or broken glass and other damaged transparent materials. - c.
 Clean exposed exterior and interior hard-surfaced finished to a dust-free condition, free of stains, films and similar foreign substances.
 Restore reflective surfaces to their original reflective condition.
 Leave concrete floors broom clean.
 Vacuum carpeted surfaces. - d.
 Wipe surfaces of mechanical and electrical equipment.
 Remove excess lubrication and other substances.
 Clean plumbing fixtures to a sanitary condition.
 Clean light fixtures and lamps. - e.
 Clean the site, including landscape development areas, of rubbish, litter and other foreign substances.
 Sweep paved areas broom clean; remove stains, spills and other foreign deposits.
 Rake grounds that are neither paved nor planted, to a smooth even-textured surface.
-Remove waste and surplus materials from the site in an appropriate manner. - C. Pest Control: Engage an experienced exterminator to make a final inspection, and rid the Project of rodents, insects and other pests. - D. Removal of Protection: Remove temporary protection and facilities installed for protection of the work during construction. - E. Compliance: Comply with regulations of authorities having jurisdiction and safety standards for cleaning.
+Remove waste and surplus materials from the site in an appropriate manner. - C. Removal of Protection: Remove temporary protection and facilities installed for protection of the work during construction. - D. Compliance: Comply with regulations of authorities having jurisdiction and safety standards for cleaning.
 Do not burn waste materials.
 Do not bury debris or excess materials on the Owner's property.
 Do not discharge volatile, harmful or dangerous materials into drainage systems.
 Remove waste materials from the site and dispose of in a lawful manner. - 1.
 Where extra materials of value remaining after completion of associated work have become the Owner's property, arrange for disposition of these materials as directed.